Boarding Schools Build the Resilience that Your Child Needs

 Why #boardingschool?
 Because it could be just what your child needs to thrive.

 Read Trisha’s story: http://readyformore.com/parents/letting-her-go …

 Living away from home is already a risk.
 Making the choice to take that leap shows that you and your students value experience.
-Boarding school is full of chances to try new things and, in fact, often times it’s required.
+Boarding school is full of chances to try new things and, in fact, oftentimes it’s required.
 But there’s always the safety net of passionate experts to guide them through these experiences.
-Developing in this appropriate space arms your student with resilience he or she will need to take risks at the right moments in adulthood.
+Developing in this appropriate space arms your student with a resilience he or she will need to take risks at the right moments in adulthood.